-- 1/4 tsp / 1.5 gr pandan paste you can find this at Asian supermarkets
+- 1/4 t - 1.5 gr pandan paste you can find this at Asian supermarkets

-- 1 tin / 200 ml coconut milk check the water content, you will want the lowest possible water content you can find
+- 13 1/2 T - 200 ml coconut milk 1 tin, find the coconut milk with the lowest possible water content % you can find

 The evening before you want to eat

-- Mix together 3/4 c/ 75 gr tamarind pulp, 1 tbsp/ 15 gr salt with 2 c/ 440 ml of lukewarm water until most of the tamarind and salt are dissolved.
+- Mix together 3/4 c - 75 gr tamarind pulp, 1 T - 15 gr salt with 2 c - 450 ml of lukewarm water until most of the tamarind and salt are dissolved.